ProtonMail/WebClients/packages/bundler/Readme.md

 - `--api`: Typeof branch to deploy (dev/beta/build/etc.)
 - `--flow`: Type of flow (_Usefull only for WebClient_)
 - `--custom`: Custom text to display when we call log-commits` (_inside the message to send_)
-- `--localize`: To force the upgrade i18n task inside the app during any deploy (default only for prod/beta if not ci and not with --no-i18n)
 - `--no-lint`: Ignore lint task on deploy
-- `--no-i18n`: Ignore i18n tasks on deploy
 - `--appMode`: Type of bundle for the app (ex: standalone is an option for protonmail-settings)
 - `--silentMessage`: No messages sent if dev/prod/beta dist
 - `--default-branch`: Default master, What's the default branch on your repository (usually master, usefull for the package-lock update)
-- `--url`: URL for the issues inside the changelog. _Only for changelog_ (default package.json bugs.url)
+- `--git`: At the end of the bundle we're going to commit and deploy to the branch `--branch`
+- `--only-git`: We commit and deploy and existing directory `dist` to the branch `--branch`

 ## How to configure